csae1152/JavaForHighThroughput/README.md

 If you are generating almost the same class many times in a row, with small variations, factor out the repeating parts into a superclass or static helper class.
 For small variations in the remaining part, consider using a single named class as a template and loading it multiple times as an anonymous class with constant pool edits.
 Anonymous classes load and unload faster than named ones.

+Select a Garbage Collector
+The choice of a garbage collection mode or static strategy does not in itself affect memory footprint noticeably, but choosing the right garbage collection strategy may allow you to reduce the heap size without a major performance degradation.

+If your application uses a lot of temporary objects you should consider using a generational garbage collection strategy.
+The use of a nursery reduces fragmentation and thus allows for a smaller heap.

+The concurrent garbage collector must start garbage collections before the heap is entirely full, to allow Java threads to continue allocating objects during the garbage collection.
+This means that the concurrent garbage collector requires a larger heap than the parallel garbage collector, and thus your primary choice for a small memory footprint is a parallel garbage collector.

+The default garbage collection mode chooses between a generational parallel garbage collection strategy and a non-generational parallel garbage collection strategy, depending on the sizes of the objects that your application allocate.
+This means that the default garbage collector is a good choice when you want to minimize the memory footprint.

+If you want to use a static garbage collection strategy, you can specify the strategy with the -Xgc command line option; for example:

+java -Xgc:genpar myApplication